adamelliotfields/notes-archive/2017/08/07/babel-preset-plugins.md

 Using the presets is super convenient, but if you don't need to target browsers that don't support ES6 (like IE, or 2 year old versions of Chrome), you're compiling more than you need to and also significantly bloating your code.
 For example, a single React class component with an async/await `axios` request and a for...of loop went from 30 lines of code to 110 when using all of the presets (not to mention adding unnecessary polyfills).

 ### `babel-preset-env`
 You can use `babel-preset-env` and supply the browser(s) you wish to target.
-I've found Chrome to be the most accurate.
-Targeting Firefox or Opera was not accurate at all (the version numbers were way off).
-Edge and Safari were fairly accurate, but the differences between Edge 14 and 15, or Safari 9 and 10 are pretty significant.
-When in doubt, just try out some code snippets in the Babel [REPL](https://babeljs.io/repl).
+I've included a table at the bottom showing which transformations will be applied based on the targeted browser(s).

 Using `babel-preset-env` also has the benefit of selectively polyfilling based on the browser environment.
 You will need to install `babel-polyfill` and import it in your main entry file.
 The import statement will be converted to individual import statements for only the polyfills you need.
 You will also need to install and import `regenerator` if you're targeting browsers that don't support generator functions.